nicobenz/GameStudies-ActionRequests/README.md

 - possibly reduced amount of data because transcript and objective data needs to be matched and only games that provide both in good quality should be used

 ## Working title
-*Analysing Changes in Prevalence of Action Request Speech Acts in Video Game Dialogues: A Computational Approach using Term Frequencies and Percentage-based Adaptive N-Grams*
+*Analysing Changes in Prevalence of Action Request Speech Acts in Video Game Dialogues and Quest Objectives: A Computational Approach using Term Frequencies and Percentage-based Adaptive N-Grams*

 ## Early results
+### Transcripts
 Early results of the transcript approach using (normalised scores to move curves closer together) show that the verb *talk* sees a falling curve.
 Maybe because talking is a big part of character introduction that might be strongest in early and mid-parts.
 Verb *help* has a rising curve till the middle and then a falling curve. *Kill* has a continiously rising curve.